Hybrid Real-Imaginary Time Evolution for Low-Depth Hamiltonian Simulation in Quantum Optimization: Hybrid Real-Imaginary Time Evolution Framework

-\textbf{Approximation Ratio and Gate Count:} Figure~\ref{fig:T_r_cnot} compares the performance of HAVQDS against AD and CD for a 10-qubit SK model.
-HAVQDS consistently achieves a higher approximation ratio (lower $1-r$) across all evolution times $T$ (Fig.~\ref{fig:T_r_cnot}a).
-Crucially, it accomplishes this with a CNOT gate count reduced by 1--2 orders of magnitude compared to the Trotterized approaches (Fig.~\ref{fig:T_r_cnot}b).
-Furthermore, the CNOT count for HAVQDS exhibits a crucial saturation behavior after an initial growth phase.
+The CNOT count for HAVQDS exhibits a crucial saturation behavior after an initial growth phase.
 This is a hallmark of the adaptive algorithm's efficiency.
 Unlike Trotterization, where circuit depth scales linearly with $T$ regardless of the underlying dynamics, HAVQDS dynamically constructs an ansatz that is just expressive enough to accurately represent the time-evolved state.
 Once this expressive, low-depth structure is discovered, the algorithm primarily optimizes within the existing parameter space rather than adding new gates.
 This indicates that the quantum resources (gate count, circuit depth) for simulating the adiabatic path are largely decoupled from the total time $T$, a significant advantage for long-time evolution and complex energy landscapes.
-This massive reduction in resource overhead is a direct consequence of the adaptive ansatz construction in HAVQDS, which saturates once a sufficiently expressive circuit is found, rather than scaling linearly with $T$.

 \textbf{Scaling with System Size:} The performance advantage of HAVQDS is consistent across different problem scales.
 Fig.~\ref{fig:ratio_vs_n} shows the instantaneous approximation ratio $r(s)$ throughout the evolution for system sizes from 6 to 14 qubits.
 HAVQDS maintains a high $r(s)$ throughout the evolution, particularly in the critical region $s \in [0.4, 0.8]$ where avoided crossings occur.
 The number of imaginary-time steps required per real-time step, shown in Fig.~\ref{fig:imag_vs_n}, remains manageable and scales favorably with system size.
 Finally, the total CNOT gate count for HAVQDS, shown in Fig.~\ref{fig:CNOT_count}, scales quadratically with the number of qubits $n$, adhering to the $O(n^2)$ scaling expected for the SK model and significantly outperforming the linear-in-$T$ scaling of Trotter methods.